King County Council incumbents Reagan Dunn, Kathy Lambert, Pete von Reichbauer lead primary challengers

 The top two candidates in each district will move on to the general election in November.

 Two other incumbents, Councilmembers Rod Dembowski and Dave Upthegrove, will also be on the November ballot but were not on the primary ballot because each has only drawn one challenger.
 Upthegrove faces Shukri Olow, a community organizer who has raised more funds than him to date.
-Dembowski faces Sally Caverzan, who has not reported raising any money for her campaign
+Dembowski faces Sally Caverzan, who has not reported raising any money for her campaign.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.